I know you love our kids and miss them and want nothing more than to see their eyes light up with love for you.

-My incredibly rambunctious three-year-old will sit on a couch and stare off into space, quietly contemplating the ending of Paw Patrol, or perhaps Particle Physics, or where do strawberries come from and why do they taste so good?
+My incredibly rambunctious 3-year-old will sit on a couch and stare off into space, quietly contemplating the ending of Paw Patrol, or perhaps Particle Physics, or where do strawberries come from and why do they taste so good?
 (I consider this emerging introspection in him a major win.)

-My one-year-old can be left in our new baby-proofed playroom with little fear that she’ll discover some danger amid what used-to-be hundreds of toys.
-(There is one shelf of toys now, and they’re all safe for her.)
+My 1-year-old can be left in our new baby-proofed playroom with little fear that she'll discover some danger amid what used-to-be hundreds of toys.
+(There is one shelf of toys now, and they're all safe for her.)

 I feel good about raising my children in a home that is orderly and purposeful.